vierbergenlars/VlRadRestBundle/Resources/doc/1-setting_up.md

         // ...
         new vierbergenlars\Bundle\RadRestBundle\VlRadRestBundle(),

-        // Don't forget to also register the FOSRestBundle new FOS\RestBundle\FOSRestBundle(),
+        // Don't forget to also register the FOSRestBundle and the JMSSerializerBundle new FOS\RestBundle\FOSRestBundle(),
+        new JMS\SerializerBundle\JMSSerializerBundle(),
     );
 }
 ```